-Feeding your Cockapoo a raw food diet has become very popular over the last few years.
-Experts are still not conclusive whether this can be harmful because of the bacteria and parasites present in raw-meat products.
-There are two sides to the raw food argument and it’s difficult to know which to believe.
-You have to decide what you think is best for your Cockapoo as they grow into adulthood, watching and studying them closely.
+The raw dog food for cockapoo food diet has become very popular over the last few years.
+Experts are still not conclusive whether this can be harmful because of the bacteria and parasites in raw meat products.
+There are two sides to the raw food argument, and it’s challenging to know which to believe.
+You must decide what you think is best for your Cockapoo as they grow into adulthood, watching and studying them closely.

 Contents and Quick Navigation

-Many experts have warned against the inclusion of raw and undercooked meats in pet food.
+Many experts have warned against including raw and undercooked meats in pet food.
 Explaining the potential for illness for both the pet and owners.
 A paper published in the British Medical Journal (BMJ) Veterinary Record.
 “Zoonotic bacteria and parasites found in raw meat-based diets for cats and dogs.
 This study analysed 35 frozen pet-food products.
-E. coli bacteria was found in 40% of the samples and in 23% of the samples contained a particularly dangerous type of E.coli.
+E. coli bacteria was found in 40% of the samples, and 23% contained a hazardous type of E.coli.
 A high percentage also contained listeria and salmonella bacteria.

 They also discovered a small percentage of potentially harmful parasites.
-Another health concern to consider with raw diets is the possibility of your Cockapoo getting fractured teeth or gastrointestinal obstruction from ingesting bones.
+Another health concern with cockapoo raw diet raw diets is the possibility of your Cockapoo getting fractured teeth or gastrointestinal obstruction from ingesting bones.
 Ways to reduce this risk would be to supervise your Cockapoo as they eat.
 Allow them to chew on large bones but prevent ingestion of dangerous pieces by taking the bone away from them when it gets small.
-Or you could only feed bones that have been ground into very small pieces.
+Or you could only feed bones ground into tiny pieces.
 More is explained regarding this further down the article.

-The people who are proponents of raw feeding believe there is evidence to support the idea that feeding your Cockapoo raw diets can be more beneficial and safer for your naturally meat eating pet.
+The proponents of raw feeding believe there is evidence to support the idea that feeding your Cockapoo raw diet can be more beneficial and safer for your natural meat-eating pet.
 This is when compared to a commercial dry food diet that most owners choose to feed their Cockapoos.
-Some proponents of this diet believe that kibble may actually be putting your dog at risk of a fatal heart condition and a raw diet is beneficial in preventing health conditions.
+Some proponents of this diet believe that kibble may be putting your dog at risk of a fatal heart condition and a cockapoo raw diet raw diet is beneficial in preventing health conditions.

-As we know, before the popularity and invention of commercial pet food, dogs ate table scraps from their human companions or anything they could scavenge or kill in the wild.
-There was no such thing as tinned or processed dog food or dry food.
+Before the popularity and invention of commercial pet food, dogs ate table scraps from their human companions or anything they could scavenge or kill in the wild.
+There was no such thing as a tinned or processed dog or dry food.
 Some physical benefits of a raw dog food diet have been said to provide:

 - Cleaner teeth and fresher breath.